Year 3 Homework Schedule

 We will expect to see written comments from home before your child changes their book.

 The children may find it helpful to practise their spelling words using a look, cover, write and check strategy.
 You may also find other methods work well with your child such as spelling the word out loud, highlighting the tricky bits or tracing the word shape several times before writing.
-A leaflet about supporting spelling is available in the Parent and Carer room on Fronter.

 If your child has difficulty with any homework task please do not hesitate to ask their teacher for advice or use this book to communicate any problems.
 There is no need for your child to spend more than the recommended time on a task.
 If they have not finished within the time, you may feel it appropriate to stop them and write a note to their teacher.

 We thank you for your support with your child’s homework.